arrayfire/arrayfire-windows-scripts/README.md

 DEPS_DIR          | Where the dependencies are extracted from the `arrayfire_deps.zip` file CPU, CUDA, OPENCL | To select which backends to use, set them to ON.
 To deselect, set them to OFF CUDA_COMPUTE      | If building on a remote machine which cannot run CUDA, set this to the appropriate compute capability.
-THREADS           | No. of logical processors to dedicate to parallel builds MSBUILD           | MSBuild.exe file from Visual Studio 2013 GIT_EXE           | Git executable
+TESTS             | ON to build tests, OFF to not build tests EXAMPLES          | ON to build examples, OFF to not build examples THREADS           | No. of logical processors to dedicate to parallel builds MSBUILD           | MSBuild.exe file from Visual Studio 2013 GIT_EXE           | Git executable